 Jeff grew up in the Methodist, Episcopal, Presbyterian and Baptist churches.
-One grandfather was a Presbyterian Pastor, and one a Methodist Steward.
+One grandfather was a Presbyterian Pastor, and one a Methodist Deacon.
 Jeff now attends Vista Community Church, a non-denominational church in Temple/Belton, Texas.

 Kevin grew up in the Methodist and Catholic Churches and now attends Grace Bible Church, a non-denominational church in Killeen, Texas.
 He told Jeff to read his bible and took Jeff to his first Christian men’s conference in 2014.

 Tom grew up in an Independent Baptist Church and is currently a Trustee and Deacon at Parkview Baptist Church in Waco, Texas.

 Here are some beliefs and values that we share.

 - First do no harm.
 The last thing we want to do is give people too much money, or saddle them with debt.
 We start low and go slow.

 - Hands up, not hand outs.
 We believe that much of the trouble with giving is the creation of expectation, dependence and entitlement, If you give people a bag of rice every week, they begin to expect it and become dependent on it.
 If you loan them money, they become the enabling force to grow and excel.

 - Giving should be based on principles from Christ and the early New Testament Church.
 It should be personal, build relationships, and should focus primarily among followers in need.
 We try to learn from those who were closest to Jesus in the bible.

 - Giving should not just be about money.
 It should be “Whole Life Generosity”.
 Every Christian should give not just financially, but of their time and talents.
 You can always tell what people’s priorities are.
 Don’t ask them; watch them.
 Where they spend the 3 Ts: Time, Talent, Treasure.